 An accountant tells you what March looked like — in May. nouz tells you what Saturday looked like — on Saturday.
 Different jobs, both needed.
 She'll thank you for the cleaner data.

-Connect your booker (or paste last week's services CSV).
 Add your three biggest fixed costs — rent, utilities, payroll baseline.
+Pick your VAT rate.
 Done.
 You'll close out tonight on nouz.

 Hosted in Frankfurt.
 No data leaves the EU.
-We never see your clients' personal info — only the service ledger.
-Export everything to CSV in one click.
+We never see your clients' personal info — only your daily ledger.
+Whatever you've entered is yours; cancel and we hand it back on request.

 One number per day.
 Green if you made money.
 Red if you didn't.
 The rest is one tap away when you want it.
 No charts of accounts.
 Nothing to learn.

 Single chair or six.
 Hair, barbershop, nails, brows, beauty.
 If you sign the rent cheque, this is for you.
-Multi-location works on the same plan.
+Multi-location supported — switch between sites from Settings; each location keeps its own daily P&L.

-Contracts, multi-location, full booker list, cancellation.
+Contracts, multi-location, VAT, cancellation.
 The fine-print questions, answered without fine print.

 No. Monthly billing, cancel any time from inside the app.
 No phone calls, no "retention specialist."